F5Networks/f5-appsvcs-templates/docs/userguide/troubleshooting.rst

 | There are 2 instances where health monitors associated with the HTTP template may not display as expected.
 |
 | 1.
 Combining the HTTP template with the FastL4 health monitor may result in the health monitor not displaying correctly.
 | 2.
-HTTPS monitor may not hide when the FAST generated HTTPS monitor is selected.
+HTTPS monitor may not hide when the BIG-IP FAST generated HTTPS monitor is selected.
 |
-The resolution is to upgrade to FAST version 1.17.0 or later.
+The resolution is to upgrade to BIG-IP FAST version 1.17.0 or later.

 Known Issues
 ------------

 | All known issues are now on GitHub as Issues for better tracking and visibility.
-| See issues with a label of **Known Issue** at `FAST GitHub <https://github.com/F5Networks/f5-appsvcs-templates/issues>`_.
+| See issues with a label of **Known Issue** at `BIG-IP FAST GitHub <https://github.com/F5Networks/f5-appsvcs-templates/issues>`_.

 .. |br| raw:: html